j50n/deno-proc/site/src/data-transforms/README.md

 The data transforms module provides powerful functions to convert between common data formats like CSV, TSV, JSON, and Record format.
 All transforms are designed for **streaming large datasets** without loading everything into memory.

+> **💡 For maximum performance**, use the [flatdata CLI](../utilities/flatdata.md) to offload CSV parsing to a WASM-powered subprocess.
+This achieves ~150 MB/s throughput—about 7x faster than pure JavaScript transforms.

 ## Quick Start

 ```typescript